atdixon/SuperSelect/README.md

     $ rlwrap lein fig-demo

-Then serve `resources/unpacked/sandbox.html` in your browser.
+Then serve `resources/unpacked/sandbox.html` to your browser.

 This is useful for a better repl experience; figwheel isn't supported for the content script in the extension environment.